 Content Moderation

-Online services enable freedom of expression for consumers, and companies have a vested interest in moderating their platforms to create a safe, welcoming online community for users.
-To ensure that online services are inclusive, useful, and safe for consumers, online platforms often moderate the content created by third parties.
+Online services enable freedom of expression for consumers, and companies have a vested interest and a First Amendment right to moderate their platforms to create a safe, welcoming online community for users.
+To ensure that online services are inclusive, useful, and safe for consumers, online platforms often moderate the content posted by users.
 In order to ensure users understand the rules they are expected to follow, the industry has been at the leading edge of providing greater access and information regarding their moderation policies and practices.

 The state program supports the following principles: